GitTorre/CloudBedlamLinux/README.md

       sudo mono CloudBedlam.exe

 A bedlamlogs folder will be created in the folder where the CloudBedlam binary is running.
-Output will contain INFO and ERROR lines (ERROR lines will include error messages and stack traces).
+Output file will contain INFO and ERROR lines (ERROR lines will include error messages and stack traces).

 ===